PageRank Optimization by Edge Selection: PageRank Optimization with Constraints

 We claim that for $c$ small enough, say $c=1/(100m)$, it is possible to obtain an expected return time from $t$ to itself which is smaller than $77$ if and only if the instance of $3$SAT is satisfiable.
 The reason for that is easy to understand with $c=0:$ if the instance is not satisfiable, there is a node $v_j$ with no edge from it to $t$.
 In that case, the graph is not strongly connected, and the expected return time from $t$ to itself is infinite.
 Now, if the instance is satisfiable, let us consider a particular satisfiable assignment.
-We first activate all edge which correspond to a literal which is true, and second, if necessary, we deactivate some edges so that for all clause node, there is exactly one leaving edge to $t.$ This graph, which is clearly satisfiable, is strongly connected, and so the expected return time from $t$ to itself is finite.
+We activate all edges which correspond to a literal which is true and, if necessary, we deactivate some edges so that for all clause nodes, there is exactly one leaving edge to $t.$ This graph, which is clearly satisfiable, is strongly connected, and so the expected return time to $t$ is finite.

-Now if $c\neq 0$ is small enough, one can still show by continuity that the expected return time is much larger if some clause node does not have a leaving edge going to node $t$.
+Now if $c\neq 0$ is small enough, one can still show by continuity that the expected return time is much larger if some clause node does not have an outgoing edge to $t$.
 To see this, let us first suppose that the instance is not satisfiable, and thus that a clause node (say, $v_1$), has no leaving edge.
 Then, for all $l\geq 3,$ we describe a path of length $l$ from $t$ to itself: this path passes through $s,$ and then remains during $l-2$ steps in $v_1,$ and then jumps to $t$ (with a zapping).
 This path has probability $(1-c)\frac{1}{m}(1-c)^{l-2}c$.
 Therefore, the expected return time is larger than

 where we assumed that $c=1/(100m)$ and the personalization vector is $z = (1/n)\, \1$.
-Note that we are allowed to determine $c$ and $z$, since they are part of the input.
+Note that $c$ and $z$ are part of the input, thus they can be determined.